Nikolai Alho

-Nikolai Aleksanteri Alho (born 12 March 1993) is a Finnish professional footballer who plays as a right-back for Super League Greece club Asteras Tripolis and the Finland national team.
-Initially a winger, Alho moved to a more defending role during his second stint with HJK Helsinki.
+Nikolai Aleksanteri Alho (born 12 March 1993) is an Afro-Finnish professional footballer who plays as a right-back for HJK.
+Initially a winger, Alho moved to a more defending role during his second stint with HJK.
 Beyond football, Alho is known for his philanthropic efforts, supporting various causes related to children and young people in Finland.

 Club career

 HJK

 A product of his local side HJK, Alho came through its reserves, Klubi 04, before signing a professional contract on 2011, keeping him with the Helsinki-based side until 2014.

 On 13 June 2013, he played his first league game for HJK and went on scoring twice in a 6−0 home win over FC Inter.
 On 17 September 2013, he signed a contract that was effective until the end of 2015.

 In 2014 HJK qualified for the Europa League group stage.
 Alho scored the decisive goal against Rapid Wien in the qualifying play-off round match.